 4.04 Prior to the beginning of each game, an updated roster shall be given to the opposing head coach.

-4.05 Any 4th grade player listed on a JV roster may also play for the Varsity team without being added to the roster provided that the head coach notifies the opposing coach prior to the Varsity game.
-If the player is restricted in JV, the player will only be restricted at Varsity also if his weight was over 120.9 lbs. at weigh in.
+4.05 Any 4th-grade player listed on a JV roster may also play for the Varsity team without being added to the roster provided that the head coach notifies the opposing coach prior to the Varsity game.
+If the player is restricted in JV, the player will only be restricted at Varsity also if his weight was over 120.9 lbs. at the weigh-in.

 V. General Rules of Play

-5.03Overtime: Each team gets an equal number of possessions, (minimum of 1 a maximum of 2) Extra points do count.
+5.03Overtime: Each team gets an equal number of possessions, (minimum of 1 and a maximum of 2) Extra points do count.
 If no team scores or the score is tied after 2 overtimes the game will be ruled officially as a tie.
-JV starts possessions on the 15 yard line and Varsity on the 20 yard line.
+JV starts possessions on the 15-yard line and Varsity on the 20-yard line.

 5.04 The clock will run as does an official OHSAA clock.